basilvetas/WorldAfterCapital/part-two/Labor.md

 ## The Job Loop

 For a long time the possibility of a slump in consumer demand due to less labor seemed not just unlikely, but downright impossible.
-We had a perfectly working loop at the heart of economic growth, which I call the &ldquo;job loop&rdquo;
+We had a perfectly working loop at the heart of economic growth, which I call the &ldquo;job loop&rdquo;:

 ![The Job Loop](../assets/job-loop.png)